If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 It sounds like Barbara has spent 20 years telling herself that Nikole’s death was a forgivable incident because she herself was young and didn’t know better.

 I also think that not coming clean about what exactly happened to Nikole in that last letter means that in all Barbara’s years of telling herself “it was just a youthful blunder,” that she didn’t really believe that herself.
 And thus wasn’t able to say “we killed her.”
-Admitting that she was a murder was not something she could say out loud, even in the face of death.
+Admitting that she was a murderer was not something she could say out loud, even in the face of death.

 What do you guys think?
 Do you have a theory?
 Do you think Nikole could still be alive somewhere?